DCC-Lab/Schrodinger/README.md

 # Schrodinger
- A set of classes to solve the Schrodinger equation for various potential
+ A set of classes to solve the Schrodinger equation for various potentials